jina-ai/finetuner/docs/components/tailor.md

      linear_4      [100]                        12900       True
    ```
    ````
-   One can observe the last linear layer is replaced from a 32-dimensional output to a 100-dimensional output.
+   You can observe the last linear layer is replaced from a 32-dimensional output to a 100-dimensional output.
 Also, the weights of all layers except the last layers are frozen and not trainable.

 ### Pretrained VGG16 model

-Apart from building model on your own and then tailor it, Tailor can work directly on pretrained models.
+Apart from building a model on your own and then tailoring it, Tailor can work directly on pretrained models.
 In this example, we load a pretrained VGG16 model and tailor it into an embedding model.

-1. Let's first load a pretrained VGG16 from Pytorch/Keras/Paddle model zoo.
+1. Let's first load a pretrained VGG16 from PyTorch/Keras/Paddle model zoo.
      ````{tab} PyTorch
      ```python
      import torchvision.models as models